uidaholib/mainstreetvideo_source/pages/horror.md

 -       The sale items were largely dispersed locally.
 Pieces of the collection can now be found in the homes of Moscow residents.{% include feature/marginnote-image.html img="https://drive.google.com/file/d/1wqGe6kCnB-nFkOmLiq4HFO1CnLfoz_qg/view?usp=sharing" caption="Including my own shelves!" %} The [Palouse Cult Film Revival](https://www.palousecultfilms.org){:target='_blank'}, a nonprofit bringing cult film awareness to the community, [received roughly a quarter of the cult section.](https://youtu.be/R_-qilDdzO4?t=3859){:target='_blank'} The University of Idaho library took in everything that didn’t sell to the general public and is currently working on {% include feature/youtube-clip-modal.html text="how to make this collection available to the community." objectid="mainstreet034" start="3117" %}

-For [Monique Lillard](/items/mainstreet027.html){:target='_blank'}, “These interviews have brought back for me how much I loved the store, and {% include feature/youtube-clip-modal.html text="how much I really mind that it closed." objectid="mainstreet026" start="4434" %}
+For [Monique Lillard]({{ '/items/mainstreet027.html' | relative_url }}), “These interviews have brought back for me how much I loved the store, and {% include feature/youtube-clip-modal.html text="how much I really mind that it closed." objectid="mainstreet026" start="4434" %}

-[Lauretta Campbell](/items/mainstreet019.html){:target='_blank'} finds it bittersweet but comforting to know that the movies at the Kenworthy and all the work they represent will still go on to benefit the community somehow, {% include feature/youtube-clip-modal.html text="just not in the form of a video store." objectid="mainstreet019" start="3812" %}
+[Lauretta Campbell]({{ '/items/mainstreet019.html' | relative_url }}) finds it bittersweet but comforting to know that the movies at the Kenworthy and all the work they represent will still go on to benefit the community somehow, {% include feature/youtube-clip-modal.html text="just not in the form of a video store." objectid="mainstreet019" start="3812" %}

 But like every movie, the credits have to roll at some point.
 Lauretta admits, “The video store was very much loved, and it was a huge benefit to have, but I think everyone kind of knew that {% include feature/youtube-clip-modal.html text="it wasn’t going to be here forever." objectid="mainstreet019" start="3799" %}